Southpaw: Music from and Inspired by the Motion Picture

-Southpaw (Music from and Inspired by the Motion Picture) is the official soundtrack to the 2015 movie of the same name.
+Southpaw (Music from and Inspired by the Motion Picture) is the official soundtrack to the 2015 film of the same name.
 The album, performed by various artists, was released on Shady Records and Interscope Records on July 24, 2015.

 Background

 This soundtrack has spawned the singles "Phenomenal" and "Kings Never Die" featuring Gwen Stefani, by American rapper Eminem and "R.N.S." by hip hop group Slaughterhouse.
 This album, along with the film, was dedicated in memory of James Horner, the film's composer, who was killed in a plane crash on June 22, 2015, making this the last film score he composed in his lifetime.
 "Cry For Love" also appears on the film's score album in longer form.

 Commercial performance

 The album debuted at number 5 on the US Billboard 200 and number 2 on the US Top R&B/Hip-Hop Albums, selling 45,000 copies in the first week, including streams (32,000 pure album sales).
 In its second week, the album sold 15,500 more copies (including streams) for a total 60,500 copies sold in the United States.
 In the third week, the album fell to number 41, selling over 8,800 copies (including streams) for a total 69,000 copies.
-As of Jan 2017, the album has sold 91,000.
+As of January 2017, the album has sold 91,000.